tobeva/tobeva.com/content/blog/2022-02-26-se-radio/index.md

 Our shows generally follow a structure that includes a lot of background and educational material, more so than podcasts which sometimes dive right into what the guest is promoting.
-Before writing the outline I will read a lot online, and often watch YouTube episodes or listen to episodes from our podcast or other podcasts.
+Before writing the outline I will read a lot online, and often watch YouTube episodes or listen to past episodes from our podcast or other podcasts.

 # Finding Guests

-As host a you can come up with topics and find your own guests, but people are constantly pitching ideas to the show as well.
+As a host you can come up with topics and find your own guests, but pitches for shows are constantly coming in from the outisde as well.
 Interestingly a lot are submitted by PR representatives.
 If approved by Robert these topics and guests are available first-come first-serve basis to any host.

-For my first five shows only one was my idea and my guest, although I attempted to arrange other shows that didn't end up happening.
-I have some ideas for future shows, but doing "incoming pitches" worked out better than I thought they would.
-Even though I didn't come up with them, there were many topics to choose from I was able to pick things I was interested in.
+For my first five shows only one was my own topic and guest, although I attempted to arrange other shows that didn't end up happening.
+I have some ideas for future shows, but doing "incoming pitches" worked out pretty well for me.
+There were many topics to choose from so I was able to pick things I was interested in.

-If you have an idea for a show topic or a guest, feel free to [email me](/about) or see the show's [content guidelines](https://www.se-radio.net/about/content-guidelines/) for instructions on how to pitch the show.
+If you have an idea for a show topic or a guest, feel free to [email me](/about) or read the show's [content guidelines](https://www.se-radio.net/about/content-guidelines/) for instructions on how to pitch the show.